 - 1/2 Tablespoon yellow curry powder

 - 1 Tablespoon juice of 1 whole piece fresh lime

 - 1 teaspoon ground black pepper

 - Peel and slice fresh mangoes.
 Discard the pit.
-Set the slices aside in the refrigerator till ready to add to salad. *Note: If uncovered, the ripe mango slices can turn brown.
+Keep the slices covered, set aside in the refrigerator till ready to add to salad. *Note: If uncovered, the ripe mango slices can turn brown.

 - Mix the canned mango juice with 1 cup of water.
 Pour this in the inside pot of the Instant Pot.

 - Place the frozen chicken breasts directly on the mango-water liquid in the inside pot.